pynbody/tangos/README.md

 or [MultiDark](https://www.cosmosim.org/cms/documentation/projects/multidark-bolshoi-project/))
  for your own cosmological and zoom simulations.

-It's a python 2.7/3.5+ modular system for generating and querying databases
+It's a modular system for Python 3.6+, capable of generating and querying databases. _Tangos_:
-and:

  - is designed to store and manage results from your own analysis code;
  - provides web and python interfaces;
- - allows users to construct science-focussed queries, including across entire merger trees, without requiring knowledge of SQL;
+ - allows users to construct science-focussed queries, including across entire merger trees, without requiring any knowledge of SQL;

 When building databases, _tangos_: